kartoffelpflanze/ODIS-project-explorer/README.md

 Normally, these files are used by the MCD Kernel which is then used by ODIS or iDEX or whatever.
 Provided with every ODIS installation is an app `MCD-Kernel/VWMCDClient.exe` which can be used to mess around with the projects at a much lower level.

-A sane person who wants to use this data would use the .lib and .h files from `Include_Libs/cpp` to write their own C++ app that parses the objects.
+To use this data, one would normally use the libraries from `Include_Libs` and `MCD-Kernel` to write their own C++/Java app that parses the objects.
 There are a few issues with this approach, though:
-  1. You have to either figure out how to calculate the "secret challenge" to unlock the kernel for use, or crack the .dll.
+  1. You have to either figure out how to calculate the "secret MAC" to unlock the kernel for use, or crack the .dll.
-  2. There is seemingly no way to access a Multiplexer's CASE objects that I know of (except providing a PDU (response) and processing it).
-  - As I have discovered, the internal Multiplexer definitions are a bit strange, using strings to store values instead of the proper data type.
-  Perhaps this was done since they were never intended to be presented to the user.
-  3. In the same vein, many other elements are not directly accessible.
-This is no good for my curiosity's sake.
-  4. Worst of all... you have to actually write C++ and fight with Visual Studio every step of the way D:
+  2. Almost every function call must be guarded, as exceptions are thrown when the requested element is not defined.
+  3. Some database elements are not directly accessible using the provided API, or at least hard to reach.

 With this tool, you can approach the databases from the lowest level possible.
 I hope it is useful for the study of ODX, J2534, UDS and whatever else.